tinacms/tinacms/README.md

 | ------------- | -------------------------------------------------------- |
 | `demo-cra`    | A React application bootstrapped with `create-react-app` |
 | `demo-gatsby` | Gatsby starter blog.                                     |

-## xeditor-react-fields

-`xeditor-react-fields` is a react component library providing some base styling for simple elements in the XEditor package

-To view documentation on the fields, from inside the `/xeditor-react-fields` directory, run `yarn storybook`